About the Program

 - Nursing Courses

-Nursing credits from another college or university will be considered for transfer after a written request for evaluation of nursing course work has been received by the Nursing Director at the College of First Choice.
+Nursing credits from another college or university will be considered for transfer after a written request for evaluation of nursing course work has been received by the Nursing Director at the College of Choice.

 - Non-Nursing Courses

 In accordance with transfer of credit guidelines set forth by the Board of Trustees, courses which meet nursing program requirements will be accepted by the CT-CCNP.
-Once an applicant earns credit at the College of First Choice, transfer credit for the same course from another college will not be granted.
+Once an applicant earns credit at the College of Choice, transfer credit for the same course from another college will not be granted.

 - Credits Earned Outside the United States

-Transcripts need to be evaluated by the "Course By Course" option through the World Education Services Inc, PO Box 745, Old Chelsea Station, New York, New York 10113 or another approved site and submitted to the College of First Choice.
-Contact the College of First Choice for additional information.
+Transcripts need to be evaluated by the "Course By Course" option through the World Education Services Inc, PO Box 745, Old Chelsea Station, New York, New York 10113 or another approved site and submitted to the College of Choice.
+Contact the College of Choice for additional information.